SandyRodger/LS180_database_foundations/02_schema_data_and_sql.md

 ## [Using Keys](https://launchschool.com/lessons/a1779fd2/assignments/00e428da)

 - The problem that is solved by using keys is that rows of data can be identical, while representing different real-world objects.

+### Natural Keys

-  - Natural Keys: ie. using a value that exists already in the data set as a unique identifier.
+- ie. using a value that exists already in the data set as a unique identifier.
 The problem here is that very few things are truly unique.
 Even SSNs are not universal.

+### Surrogate Keys:

-  - Surrogate Keys: most commonly an auto-incrementing number, ie `serial`.
+- most commonly an auto-incrementing number, ie `serial`.

+#### Sequences

 ```
 -- This statement: